tLDP/python-tldp/README.rst

 To see what work needs to be done, `ldptool --list`::

   $ ldptool  --list
-  new       DocBook-Demystification-HOWTO
-  stale     Linux-Dictionary
-  broken    PHP-Nuke-HOWTO
-  orphan    Traffic-Control-tcng-HTB-HOWTO
+  orphan    <unknown>            Bugzilla-Guide
+  new       DocBook XML 4.x      DocBook-Demystification-HOWTO stale     DocBook XML 4.x      Linux-Dictionary broken    DocBook SGML 3.x/4.x PHP-Nuke-HOWTO stale     Linuxdoc             User-Group-HOWTO

 To see publication status of each document:::